The Zodiac Gems

 - Maiden: Given as tribute to the princess of an island ogre kingdom

-- Crow: Carried by a necromancer/soldier who vanished on a ghul hunt; in the keeping of the ghul Pergu in a dried oasis
+- Crow: Carried by a necromancer/soldier who vanished on a ghul hunt; previously in the keeping of the ghul Pergu; currently held by Lightning Zan

-- Hunter: Given as inheritance to one of three sons, who vanished thereafter; in the hands of Abd jan Abd of the Ascending Flame
+- Hunter: Given as inheritance to one of three sons, who vanished thereafter; given to Abd jan Abd of the Ascending Flame; currently held by Attsu Tsarran

 - Mourner: Claimed by a hermit-knight of Zamaas, City of Echoes; remains within the ruined city